 It’s important for organizations to find ways to take the next steps toward adapting further circular economic components.
 But it’s equally essential for them to collect data on how their current efforts are going.

 As a circular economy analyst, your job would be to help out at both ends of the spectrum.
-From the development of new eco-friendly policies to tracking and benchmarking how your company stacks up against other sustainable businesses, research analysts play an important role in helping their employers identify circular economic business opportunities.
+From developing new eco-friendly policies to tracking and benchmarking how your company stacks up against other sustainable businesses, research analysts play an important role in helping their employers identify circular economic business opportunities.

 See Related: What is the Role of an ESG Analyst?